CSoney017/332homeworks/homework05/README.md

 Homework 05 has us modify homework 04's python script, `iss_tracker.py`, to include two new routes, `/help`, `/delete-data`, and `/post-data`, while also adding query parameters to the already existing route, /epochs.
+This homework also has us utilize Dockerfiles to create a framework where users can send requests to a server.
+The data used in this repository is taken from this link: https://nasa-public-data.s3.amazonaws.com/iss-coords/current/ISS_OEM/ISS.OEM_J2K_EPH.xml.
+The data was converted to an xml file before being used in the code.

 ### New Routes